-A strengthening of the Canadian dollar, against the foreign currencies noted above, at December 31, 2016 would have decreased equity and profit or loss by \$66,381,086 (2015 - \$66,993,626).
+A strengthening of the Canadian dollar, against the foreign currencies noted above, at December 31, 2017 would have decreased equity and profit or loss by \$70,913,324 (2016 - \$66,381,087).
 This analysis is based on foreign currency exchange rate variances of 5% that the Trust considered to be reasonably possible at the end of the reporting period.
 The analysis assumes that all other variables, in particular interest rates, remain constant.
-The analysis was performed on the same basis for 2015.
-A weakening of the Canadian dollar against the above currencies at December 31, 2016 would have had an equal but opposite effect on the above currencies, on the basis that all other variables remain constant.
+The analysis was performed on the same basis for 2016.
+A weakening of the Canadian dollar against the above currencies at December 31, 2017 would have had the equal but opposite effect on the above currencies to the amount shown above, on the basis that all other variables remain constant.